-- check whether the investment firm holds an authorization by consulting the lists of persons authorized to provide regulated financial services that are published on the FSMA website under the tab "Financial service providers"; - be wary of unsolicited phone calls/emails (cold calling), i.e. where no prior request has been made by the investor.
-Such calls are often indications of an attempt at fraud. - be wary of requests to transfer money to a country without any connection to the investment firm or with the State of which the investor is resident: - be wary of (promises of) completely disproportionate returns.
-In this regard, it is frequently the case that fraudsters present significant earnings at the beginning, until the day when the investor asks to withdraw the funds invested;
+- check whether the company holds an authorization by consulting the lists of persons authorized to provide regulated financial services that are published on the FSMA website under the tab "Financial service providers" (the lists are available only from the French or Dutch pages); - be wary of unsolicited phone calls/emails (cold calling), i.e. where no prior request has been made by the investor.
+Such calls are often indications of an attempt at fraud; - be wary of requests to transfer money to a country without any connection to the investment firm or with the State of which the investor is resident; - be wary of (promises of) completely disproportionate returns.
+In this regard, it is frequently the case that fraudsters present significant earnings at the beginning, until the day when the investor asks to withdraw the funds invested:

-Press release / Boiler rooms and recovery rooms: the FSMA once again warns the public against various companies engaging in unauthorized activities in Belgium.
+Press release / Boiler rooms and recovery rooms: FSMA warns the public against various companies engaging in unauthorized activities in Belgium

-- not to accept uncritically the information provided by such companies.
+- not accept uncritically the information provided by such companies.
 More specifically, it is not because a company claims to be authorized by a given State's supervisory authority that this is necessarily so.
 Investors should be sure always to verify the information they are given.
 Investors should also beware of "cloned firms": companies that pass themselves off as different, lawful companies even though they in fact have no connection with the latter.
 A close look at the email addresses or contact details for the companies in question may prove useful in order to detect potential fraud of this sort.
 Investors should also be wary of any purported guarantees linked to their account: if an offer is fraudulent, the guarantee promised is equally so; - ask their intermediary for clear and comprehensible information.
-Investors should refrain from investing if they do not fully understand what is being offered; - be all the more suspicious if the company makes the pay out of returns conditional on an additional payment and/or the payment of a tax.
+Investors should refrain from investing if they do not fully understand what is being offered; - be all the more suspicious if the issuer makes the pay out of returns conditional on an additional payment and/or the payment of a tax.
 These additional demands are often the sign of fraud.

 More than ever, then, prudence is necessary.
-In case of any doubt, don't hesitate to contact the FSMA directly (email address: info@fsma.be).
-As well, please feel free to notify it of any suspicious company that has not yet been the subject of a warning by the FSMA.
+In case of any doubt, don't hesitate to contact the FSMA using the contact form on the website of the FSMA.
+As well, please feel free to notify it should you come across a suspicious company that has not yet been the subject of a warning by the FSMA.

-Brussels, 04 May 2016
+Brussels, 07 November 2016